open/close all folders

 - In the Dale Brown novel Wings of Fire, one of the AL-52 Dragons is mounted with a new laser that uses a contained plasma field as a power source.
-This generates immense heat and radiation that damages the components maintaining the containment, and when the plasma field gets free it will vaporise stuff in a large area.
+This generates immense heat and radiation that damages the components maintaining the containment, and when the plasma field gets free it will vaporize stuff in a large area.

-- An unnerving example in If On A Winters Night A Traveler, where the (nameless) character doesn't even realize he's having a superpower meltdown (superpower being erasing things temporarily from existence) until he's erased everything in his city (and maybe even the world), and realizes he can't bring them back.
+- An unnerving example in If on a winter's night a traveler, where the (nameless) character doesn't even realize he's having a superpower meltdown (superpower being erasing things temporarily from existence) until he's erased everything in his city (and maybe even the world), and realizes he can't bring them back.

 - The Wheel of Time:A major risk with channeling, though it's rarely shown.
 Every channeler has a certain "strength," corresponding to how much of the Power they can draw safely.
 Go further than that and they might sever themselves.
 Or render themselves brain-dead.
 Or kill themselves.
 Or disintegrate themselves in a Pillar of Light that results in a volcano and a brand-new mountain, called "Dragonmount" because that's where The Dragon killed himself, if there's enough strength.
 More likely to happen to people who have The Gift but no training.
 The series does a good job of making The One Power sound dangerous.
 Lews Therin Telamon, Aginor's first body, and eventually Egwene al'Vere fall victim to this.

-- In Mercedes Lackey's Series/Valdemar books we have 'final strike' in which a magic-user channels all the magical energy in the area through his/her body.
+- In Mercedes Lackey's Valdemar books we have 'final strike' in which a magic-user channels all the magical energy in the area through his/her body.
 This generally creates an explosion that destroys the one invoking it and everything around him/her.
 How large the zone of destruction is depends on the invoker's power.

 Live Action TV

-- One of the crises of the first season of Heroes was the fear that Ted would use his literal nuclear powers to level New York.
+- One of the crises of the first season of Heroes was the fear that Ted Sprague would use his literal nuclear powers to level New York.
 In the end, it wasn't Ted they had to worry about.

-- Ted did have a Super Power Meltdown earlier in the series.
+- Ted did have a Super-Power Meltdown earlier in the series.
 It just wasn't as big as they thought.
 Instead of blowing up New York City, he burned down a house in Odessa, Texas.
 Still caused quite a bit of damage, and made quite a crispy Claire.
 It probably would have been as big as they thought, but fortunately Claire was on hand with a tranquilizer gun.

 - In Season 3, Future Sylar loses control and vaporizes Costa Verde after his son is killed.

-- Also Elle went all electric explosiony when Sylar starts to skullcap her, shorting out the circuits of Level 5 releasing it's inmates.
+- Also Elle went all electric explosiony when Sylar starts to skullcap her, shorting out the circuits of Level 5 releasing its inmates.

 - In the volume 3 finale, Meredith, the pyrokinetic, is injected with a syringe full of adrenaline by Sylar.
-She goes into Super Power Meltdown mode, which sadly ends quite tragically for her and anyone else who might not have escaped the Company building
+She goes into Super-Power Meltdown mode, which sadly ends quite tragically for her and anyone else who might not have escaped the Company building.

 - In H2O: Just Add Water, the girls who are mermaids lose complete control of their powers every time it's a full moon, and in one such instance, Cleo became a siren.